IDSIA/sacred/docs/configuration.rst

     restrictions apply.
 The keys of all dictionaries cannot contain ``.``, ``=``, or ``$``.
     Furthermore they cannot be ``jsonpickle`` keywords like ``py/object``.
-    If absolutely necessary, these restrictions can be configured using ``sacred.settings.SETTINGS.CONFIG_KEYS``.
+    If absolutely necessary, these restrictions can be configured in ``sacred.settings.SETTINGS.CONFIG``.

 Defining a Configuration
 ========================